Guide To Using FSC Trademarks On Your Packaging

 Custom

-Please note that custom colours are only permitted where you are using a single or two-colour print on your packaging.
+Remember, custom colours are only permitted when your packaging uses a single or two-colour print.

-For full colour jobs (e.g. litho laminated print), the logo should be printed in the correct green (Pantone 626C), white or black.
+For full-colour jobs, you should print the logo in the correct green (Pantone 626C), white, or black.

 Use on patterned backgrounds

-If your packaging features an all over print / pattern, then it is still possible to use the FSC logo.
-The following diagrams highlight the correct method for doing this:
+If your packaging features an all-over print or pattern, it is still possible to use the FSC logo.

-For full colour jobs (e.g. litho laminated print), the logo should be printed in the correct Green (Pantone 626C), white or black.
+For full-colour jobs (e.g., litho laminated print), you should print the logo in the correct green (Pantone 626C), white, or black.

 FSC Green